 Universitat Autònoma de Barcelona

 Welcome to my academic webpage.
-I am a sociologist specializing in martial arts and popular culture, with a specific focus on Japan and Okinawa.
+I am a sociologist specializing in Japanese martial arts as global popular culture, with a specific focus on karate.

 Currently, I am a Postdoctoral Fellow at the School of Journalism, Media & Culture at Cardiff University, and a Postdoctoral Research Associate at the Department of East Asian Studies at the Autonomous University of Barcelona.
 Previously, I have been a Japan Foundation Fellow (2021-2022) at the Faculty of Global and Regional Studies at the University of The Ryukyus, a visiting scholar at The Center for Research on North America at Universidad Nacional Autónoma de México (2021), a visiting scholar at The Center for Asian and African Studies at El Colegio de México (2020-2021), and a Francisco Ayala Foundation Fellow (2017).